Rajan-Dobariya/pwm-msp430/README.md

 **Step 8**: An interrupt is triggered every time a keypad input is detected, and the display screen changes based on the interrupt to display the current duty cycle.

+## Description:

+To generate a PWM motor with varied speed, we are connecting a Keypad to control the speed of the motor.
+Also, an LCD display which shows the current speed of the motor based on the Keypad input.
+As multiple interfaces are used to achieve this, each module is programmed separately and are then combined together in the main program i.e., bottom-to-top approach is used.
+LCD display has an I2C communication module in it that helps to send the required data to be printed and reduces the pin connection and also complex programming.
+A 4x4 (4 Rows and 4 column) switch keypad is used and is programmed such that, when the number 0 is pressed, it gives the value 0 and 1-0-0 is considered as the highest value.
+This Keypad input is used as the input for the PWM’s duty cycle and controls the speed of the motor accordingly.

 ## Output